libremfg/rhize-docs/content/how-to/bpmn/bpmn-elements.md

     The ID of the datasource
   data_expression: >-
     JSON or JSONata expression.
 Topics and values to write to
+  headers: >-
+    Additional headers to send in the request
 ---

 These pages describe the elements to make a Rhize {{< abbr "bpmn" >}} workflow, and their parameters to set conditions, use variables, and call services.